sussmanLab/cellGPU/INSTALLATION.md

 # Sample programs

 This repository comes with sample main cpp files that can be compiled into executables in both the root directory and in examples/.
-Please see the [examples](@ref code) documentation for details on each. range of parameters.
+Please see the [examples](@ref code) documentation for details on each.
+These examples have not been maintained, so do not expect them to compile without some tinkering.

-#Ubuntu installation
+# Ubuntu installation

 Most requirements can be obtained by the usual apt-get method; netcdf is more finicky.
 An install script is included in the cmakeHelp/ directory.
 Modify the directory paths to be more appropriate for your system,